Adopt DevOps – If you haven’t, you need to

 • Collaboration with Operations Teams: Working closely with operations teams is key to a proactive and reliable production environment.
 Sharing insights and solving problems together can prevent issues, ensuring smooth operations.

 • Cross-Team Collaboration: Effective production support involves multiple departments such as development, testing, and infrastructure.
-A tech executive should foster an environment of open communication and teamwork, aligning all teams towards common goals.
+So, a tech executive should foster an environment of open communication and teamwork, aligning all teams towards common goals.

 • Strong Vendor Relationships: Production support teams often depend on external vendors for tools, software, or services.
-It’s important for a tech executive to build and maintain good relationships with these partners to ensure smooth operations and quick issue resolution.
+Therefore, it’s important for a tech executive to build and maintain good relationships with these partners to ensure smooth operations and quick issue resolution.

 • Positive Work Culture: A successful team, especially in production support, thrives in a positive work culture.
-Creating an atmosphere of respect, collaboration, and continuous learning, and celebrating team achievements can boost morale and motivation.
+So. creating an atmosphere of respect, collaboration, and continuous learning, and celebrating team achievements can boost morale and motivation.

 In conclusion, a tech executive can create a resilient production support environment by adopting these strategies, improving application reliability and customer satisfaction.
 A clear policy framework, a culture of teamwork and communication, and a commitment to continuous learning and development are key to success.
 Focusing on these areas will prepare the production support team to face any challenge, ensuring reliable support for systems and applications.